 These metrics may be displayed in the waterfall page, either in the header or in the object timeline depending on the columns selected to display.

-- Network time – The total time of all network traffic for a page (not the sum of download times for all the resources), from the base page's DNS lookup and end through delivery of the last packet of the last resource, excluding any client processing time.
+- Network time—The total time of all network traffic for a page (not the sum of download times for all the resources), from the base page's DNS lookup and end through delivery of the last packet of the last resource, excluding any client processing time—In the waterfall chart, the network time reported for an object is based on the whole step (page), not the object.

-- Request time – The time from an HTTP request is sent to the server until the time the first byte of the response is received.
+- Request time—The time from when an HTTP request is sent to the server until the time the first byte of the response is received

-- UX time – User experience time.
-The perceived load time of the page.
-This is the time it takes for the page to appear loaded to the user although the browser may still be downloading items in the background.
+- UX time—User experience time: the perceived load time of the page—This is the time it takes for the page to appear loaded to the user although the browser may still be downloading items in the background.
 It is the total time for the step, from the DNS lookup for the first object downloaded to the last byte downloaded for the last object, including any client processing time.
 UX time may be equal to or greater than network time if it includes times when there is no network activity.
 When Include client (non-network) time in results is disabled in the test settings, UX Time is reported as zero.
+In the waterfall chart, the UX time reported for an object is based on the whole step (page), not the object.